Copperminer02/Credit_Risk_Analysis/README.md

   *  Balance Accuracy Score - overall model accurately predicts low and high risk categories 78.87% of instances.
   *  Precision scores - high risk precision 0.03; low risk precision 0.998.
   *  recall scores - high risk 0.703; low risk 0.871
+  *  Result Summary - Noticeably high accuracy and precision for high risk class (still not great at 0.03, low F1 value 0.06).
+Recall scores for imporved for both classes.
+This is the strongest model compared to the over, under, and combination methods detailed above.

 6.  **Easy Ensemble AdaBoost Classifier**
 ![image](https://user-images.githubusercontent.com/91850824/162634759-f77548fd-cc2b-431d-8064-39e618ae1102.png)

   *  Balance Accuracy Score - overall model accurately predicts low and high risk categories 93.2% of instances.
   *  Precision scores - high risk precision 0.09; low risk precision 0.9995.
   *  recall scores - high risk 0.92.; low risk 0.94.
+  *  Result Summary - All around strongest model performance.
+The accuracy sits at an unreal 93.2% with increased precision and recall compared to all other models.
+F1 value for high risk groups also increased to 0.16 compared to .01-.06 values from other models.

+## Summary

+Of all of the models tested the **Easy Ensemble AdaBoost Classifier** performed the strongest.
+This model has a high accuracy of 93.2%, a high precision for Low Risk and a higher precision for high risk than all other models used.
+Due to the low overall sample number for high risk groups it would be unrealistic to require a high precision for high risk on the testing data; however, this model only incorrectly classified 8 of the 101 high risk instances.
+Likewise, the low risk recall of 94% indicates that only 6% of the testing data was misclassified for the low risk group.
+The application of  **Easy Ensemble AdaBoost Classifier** on this data set appears to reasonably predict high and low risk loans.
+Based on the recalls, this method appears to honor both categories and as a predictive tool appears to be up for the task.